nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 ## Magic mushrooms and their implications

 When you type a prompt, the LLM doesn’t “know” things in the way humans do.
 Instead, it uses patterns and probabilities learned during training to generate a response.
-If you ask, “Explain photosynthesis in simple terms,” the model analyzes your input, matches it with patterns it has seen before, and constructs a coherent answer.
+In the context of AI and machine learning, **hallucinations** refer to instances where a model generates information that is not based on real data or facts.

 ![Diagram: LLM Temperature](images/llm-training-data-miss.png)
-_The best case scenario when the LLM isn't trained to answer our question._
+_Asking an LLM something it's not trained to answer can lead to "creative" results._

 No, we’re not talking about trippy visuals and mushrooms.
-In AI terms, hallucinations happen when the model generates outputs that are factually incorrect or completely made up.
-For example, if you ask about an obscure historical event, the model might confidently invent details that sound plausible but are false.
+In AI terms, hallucinations occur when the model fabricates non-existent facts, generates inaccurate information, produces nonsensical content, or displays biased responses.
+For example, if you ask about an obscure historical event, the model might confidently invent details that sound plausible but are actually false.

+This happens because LLMs are essentially pattern-matching machines operating on probability - they don't truly understand or verify the information they generate.
+When the model encounters a prompt that requires information beyond its training data or encounters ambiguous patterns, it might fill in gaps with plausible-sounding but incorrect information rather than admitting uncertainty.

+This is particularly concerning in fields like healthcare, legal advice, or academic research, where accuracy is paramount.

 ## Turning up the heat